safwathannadeif/bulktasks/README.md

 #1 Gather: push n co-routine with fork and joint pattern, which is available in Python [asyncio.gather].

-#2 Use limited m-co-Routine and keep using them all the time.
+#2 Use limited m-co-routine and keep using them all the time.
 When one worker/co-routine completes the job, proceed with
 the same co-routine, and run the next job.

 For concurrency level technique #1, the level is n or zero.
 When n is completed, the next n starts with a new co-routines.